Hi, my name is

 • Operational : Gantt charts, Specific Terms and Conditions documents in building industry (CCTP in French) / Response to tenders (« Réponses à appel d’offres » in French) / supply chain management on a constuction site.

-• Devops stack : Chef.io, Virtual Box SOAP API, KVM Virtual Manager OS: CentOS 6.x, Ubuntu server
+• Devops stack : Chef.io, Virtual Box SOAP API, KVM Virtual Manager, GNU/Linux (CentOS/Ubuntu server)

 • CI stack : Artifactory, MAVEN3 (M2E), Git, Eclipse (eclipse bpmn modeler), Jenkins, Checkstyle, JMeter, JUnit, Mockito, DbUnit.